-Below is an example of a pink sticky Notification Bar at the top of the page:
+This example show a pink sticky Notification Bar at the top of the page:

 Adding a Notification Bar dialogue